Diamond Grading and Certifcation

 A few years back myself and a number of other gemologist’s have seen and heard of diamonds being graded higher than they really are.
 However with the world now one they reputation means everything and no one can hide, they have picked up their game.
 The last few diamonds I have come across are accurate in their grading.

 The “EGL” European Gemological Laboratory was founded only founded in 1974 in Antwerp Belgium.
 Although relatively new in the diamond grading world the “EGL” is one to be vary wary of.
 They are an independently run ‘For-Profit’ business.
+They are also know in the the Industry to ‘Over Certify’ eg: declare that a VS1 Clarity Diamond is a VVS2 stone.
 I personally would not purchase a diamond with a certificate from this Lab and hold a higher regard for the above 4 on their certifications.

 These are only a small list of Diamond Labs, Institutes around the world with many others having reputable certificates when using calibrated gem testing equipment.